craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/The Deserts of Tetrimoc/Lord's Folly.md

 #### AC2.
 Nyoser's Gore-House (lair)
 #### AD1.
 #### AE2.
 Temple to Hades
 	- This place is legendary.
-It has involvement with [[The Grey Ordeal]] and their exploits in the [[Timeline#The Age of Beginning]] - the [[First Invasion of Orcus]] - though the origins of the temple itself is genuinely unknown.
+It has involvement with [[The Grey Ordeal]] and their exploits in the [[Timeline#The Age of Beginning]] - the [[First Invasion of Orcus]] - though the origins of the temple itself are genuinely unknown.
 		- The temple itself has many levels, and is built of red sandstone into the western hills, before beginning to descend into a (now cut-stone) temple intended for mass cult meetings.
 		- Many of the "demonic" or "devilish" statues or reliefs here have been defaced or are missing.
 Markings of many hundred styles and meanings mark the walls of this place.
 		- [[Tubric Millstone Wrinsmith]] died in this place during the raging combat to reach [[Gail Thomas]] as they contacted [[Orcus]].